 Variety helps keep their hearts and minds engaged in real conversation.
 In his book, Prayer: Finding The Heart’s True Home, Richard J Foster describes twenty-one types of prayer.
 All of these could be summed up as taking a moment to acknowledge His presence and your relationship, whether listening, speaking, or in silence with God.

 So, teach your kids to try out praying in different ways.
+Challenge the status quo.
 Sometimes pray short and sweet.
 Other times, have a long deep conversation.
 It’s even good to “have an argument” with God in front of your kids.
 It models authenticity and shows them that we have a God who handle honesty.

 Demonstrate speaking to God with day to day casual talk.
 Ask God for help, guidance, or to have a need met.
 Say thank you.
 Ask for forgiveness.
 And of course, make time to worship and honor God.
 The important thing is that they learn to connect to God in conversation.